dantegates/dantegates.github.io/resources.md

 ## Blogs

-I'm probably guilty of visiting [Andrew Gelman's blog](https://statmodeling.stat.columbia.edu/) more than any other.
-Although most of the content is highly specific to Bayesian statistics I think his perspective on problem solving is relevant to a lot of machine learning.
+I'm guilty of visiting [Andrew Gelman's blog](https://statmodeling.stat.columbia.edu/) more than any other.
+Although most of the content is highly specific to Bayesian statistics, I think his perspective on problem solving is relevant to a lot of machine learning.

 In no particular order, here are some other blogs I like to follow up on (although some haven't